This article appeared in Knife Magazine in November 2020.

-The Federal National Firearms Act of 1934 (NFA) which imposed restrictions on fully automatic firearms and “sawed-off” shotguns was passed in response to the Valentine’s Day Massacre in Chicago where two Thompson submachine guns were used to murder seven people.
-The NFA led to consideration of the 2nd Amendment by the Supreme Court for the first time.
-Unfortunately, we might say “it was rigged.”
+The Federal National Firearms Act of 1934 (NFA), which imposed restrictions on fully automatic firearms and “sawed-off” shotguns, was passed in response to the Valentine’s Day Massacre in Chicago, where two Thompson submachine guns were used to murder seven people.
+The NFA led to the consideration of the 2nd Amendment by the Supreme Court for the first time.
+Unfortunately, we might say, “it was rigged.”

 We also decline to hold that the Act violates the second amendment.
 Nelsen claims to find a fundamental right to keep and bear arms in that amendment, but this has not been the law for at least 100 years.